tan12082001/Project-Capstone-1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank [@CindyShin](https://www.behance.net/adagio07) for the original Template of the webpage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>